The Museum of Mourning Photography

 THE MoMP ARCHIVE IS TEMPORARILY CLOSED

-Founded by Anthony R. Vizzari as part of A&A Studios, MoMP owns and protects over 1000 mourning photographs and negatives, circa 1860 to present.
-With a modest budget, the Museum actively acquires new items on an ongoing basis.
-In addition to photography, there is also a small archive of pertinent literature and memorial ephemera.
-It is the goal of the Museum to keep this type of photography accessible to the public.
-At this time, the Museum’s Collection is not available online.
+Founded by Anthony R. Vizzari, MoMP is a "mini-museum" archive of photographs, negatives, and memorial related ephemera c.1850 to present.
+With a modest budget, the museum actively acquires new items on an ongoing basis.
+It is the goal of the Museum to keep this type of photography accessible and protected for future generations.
+At this time, the Museum’s collection is not available online.

-MoMP is a small privately held collection made available for viewing by appointment only.
-The collection is located in Lyons, Illinois at A&A Studios.
-At this time, the collection may only be viewed by limited appointment, Mon-Thursday.
+MoMP is a private collection made available for viewing by appointment only.
+At this time, visits are limited by appointment, Mon-Thursday.
 (4-6week advance scheduling may be necessary).
 Please plan accordingly.
-To make arrangements to visit the collection, please email: firstname.lastname@example.org.
-(No phone calls please – allow for 48-72hrs for reply)
+To make arrangements to visit the collection, please email: use our contact form.

 Cost to view the collection: $100.00 : (1) hour collection viewing for 1-4 people.
 Sliding scale fees available for eligible parties.
 The viewing will be provided by the owner, Anthony Vizzari, who will give a hands-on display of the collection.
 For larger groups or extended research projects, please email for access conditions.